vydra/task-output-cache-demos/docs/making-custom-tasks-cacheable.md

 Given a set of inputs consisting of one or more file hierarchies, Gradle supports the following strategies of handling files being moved:

 * `@PathSensitive(PathSensitivity.ABSOLUTE)` – this is the default behavior: any of the files is moved to a different path is considered as a change of the task's inputs.
 * `@PathSensitive(PathSensitivity.RELATIVE)` – the location of the file hierarchies on disk are ignored.
 Only when a file is moved relative to its containing hierarchy do we consider the inputs changed.
-One example is an ANTLR grammer where the location of the input file is important, because the generated files will be placed in a similar directory hierarchy.
+One example is an ANTLR grammar where the location of the input file is important, because the generated files will be placed in a similar directory hierarchy.
 * `@PathSensitive(PathSensitivity.NAME_ONLY)` – the paths of the files are ignored, and only files being renamed are considered as changes to the task's inputs.
 Java sources are treated like this in the `JavaCompile` task.
 * `@PathSensitive(PathSensitivity.NONE)` – the path of name of any of the input files can change freely without the task's input being considered different.
 This setting is ideal for things like configuration files where only the contents of the file matter.
 * `@Classpath` – this is specifically for Java classpath inputs.
 It's similar to how `RELATIVE` works, but it ignores file names for files added directly to the classpath.